sugix/SelectStar_SV_Solution/README.rst

 Usage

 * Run command uvicorn src.app.main:app --reload from the root.
 The above will start the backend.
-* You can visit 127.0.0.1:8000/docs and interactively try.
+* You can visit 127.0.0.1:8000/docs after application startup finishes and interactively try.
 On start-up, the app will process input file.
 * You can issue a POST request so that affinity propogation based grouping will run async.
 * Issue a GET request to / (Intelligent Grouping Status) to know the count of dictionary.
 If the count is not zero then the above said affinity based grouping has finished.
 * Issue a GET request to /intelligent_group to see how the names are grouped.

 * Open a new terminal for the same project folder.
 * cd into frontend folder
+* Install latest node and install yarn globally.
+* Type yarn install
 * Type yarn dev
 * You can hit http://localhost:3001/ to view the frontend VUE app calling the GET api of bruteforce grouping.